mfittere/res-ex-prstab/README.md

 - [ ] for random, verify the numbers for emittance growth (1%/min in simulations, 5%/min in experiments) and for simulated losses (0.1%/h).

-- [ ] report number in Ph.D. thesis?
+- [X] report number in Ph.D. thesis?
+No.

 - [ ] reintroduce references on noise?